replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/run.md

 The directory that your command can write output to if you want to include your command run's file output into your bundle.
 If defined, an environment variable `TS_OUTPUT_DIR` will be available for your command to write output to.
 NOTE: `stdout` and/or `stderr` (if the command fails) output will be written to separate files.

 ##### `input` (Optional)
-Input files(e.g., configuration files or sample data) that you wish to feed into your command run.
-If defined, an environment variable `TS_INPUT_DIR` which is a directory to store these files.
-It will be available to your command run.
+Input files (e.g configuration files or sample data) that you wish to feed into your command run.
+If defined, an environment variable `TS_INPUT_DIR` which is a directory to store these files, will be available to your command run.
 The value is a simple map where keys are file names of the files created in `TS_INPUT_DIR` and values are the contents written to these files.

 ## Example Collector Definition